swiftlang/swift-evolution/proposals/nnnn-actors.md

 When used on a class, the attribute applies by default to members of the class and extensions thereof.
 It also interrupts the ordinary implicit propagation of actor-isolation attributes from the superclass, except as required for overrides.

+When used on an extension, the attribute applies by default to members of that extension.
+It also interrupts the ordinary implicit propagation of actor-isolation attributes from the superclass (if there is one), except as required for overrides.

 The attribute is ill-formed when applied to any other declaration.

+The `@actorIndependent` attribute can also be applied to a closure.
+Such a closure will be independent of any actor, even if it captures the `self` from an actor-isolated function.

 The `@actorIndependent` attribute has an optional "unsafe" argument.  `@actorIndependent(unsafe)` is treated the same way as `@actorIndependent` from the client's perspective, meaning that it can be used from anywhere.
 However, the implementation of an `@actorIndependent(unsafe)` entity is allowed to refer to actor-isolated state, which would have been ill-formed under `@actorIndependent`.